tj-actions/changed-files/README.md

 name: CI

 on:
-  # Compare the preceeding commit of main -> to the current commit of the main branch.
+  # Compare the preceeding commit -> to the current commit of the main branch.
   # (Note: To compare changes between the last pushed commit to the remote main branch set `since_last_remote_commit: true`)
   push:
     branches: